jrcain-usgs/asc-public-docs/docs/getting-started/using-spiceql/spiceql-wasm.md

 # Using SpiceQL WebAssembly Bindings

-SpiceQL is an inteface for querying data from NAIF SPICE Kernels.
+SpiceQL is an interface for querying data from NAIF SPICE Kernels.
 It has WebAssembly (Wasm) Bindings so it can be used in Web, JavaScript, and Node.js environments.

 With kernels loaded in to the virtual filesystem, SpiceQL can be used to let a web read data from it.